Skip to content

 The complete RBWM Section 19 Report on the Storm Henk Investigation (January 2024) can be found here

-For your convenience I have extracted some detail below:
+For your convenience I have reproduced some detail on road and drainage problems below:

 There was 1 road closure within Wraysbury Parish.
 This was: